poonchuanan/tp/docs/team/jlifah.md

 * `addSet` adds all the entries within the shortcut to the current day's list.

-**Justifications** `user profile` feature gives the user a clear idea of their calorie journey.
+**Justifications**: `user profile` feature gives the user a clear idea of their calorie journey.
 It also links to other features like graphs in traKCAL. `short cut` feature reduces user fatigue by offering a quick way to add in entries repeated often into the activity list.

 #### Contributions to User Guide